mishaq401/web-app-dev-final-project/README.md

 <h3>Introduction: </h3>

 In our project we are creating a blog site with complete content management.
-The user will be able to create, update, delete, read their accounts.
-User will be able to post read update or delete their articles.
-Users can also comment on the articles.
-The user will have complete control over managing their accounts & articles.
-The users can also upload images and give rating to articles.
-The uses can also search articles using various filters and also view profiles of other users.
+The user will be able to register, update, delete, login their accounts.
+User will be able to publish, read update or delete articles.
+Users can also post comments on the articles.
+The user will have complete control over managing their accounts & articles and also upload images (avatars, thumbnails & cover images) and give rating to articles.
+User can also search articles using various filters and also view profiles of other users.

 <h3>Technologies Used:</h3>